The following committees provide governance for Information Technology issues that affect the larger University of Virginia community:

 The Human Resources/Finance Senior Advisory Board is comprised of directors and data stewards who assist in prioritizing major initiatives for ITS Enterprise Applications in the areas of human resources and finance.
 Board members also propose and represent major initiatives in their respective areas for consideration and prioritization before decisions are considered by the Vice Presidents’ Designees and the Integrated System Executive Committee.

-Identity and Access Management (IAM) Steering Committee
+Identity and Access Management (IAM) Advisory Committee

 Office 365 Advisory Committee

 The Office 365 Advisory Committee advises ITS on the implementation of Office 365 for UVa students (the same platform used by UVa faculty and staff), in an effort to reduce barriers to communication and collaboration and to enable UVa faculty, staff and students to work across traditional boundaries.
 The Committee advises and makes recommendations regarding the transition from Google to Office 365, the provisioning of Office 365 for new and continuing students, the overall implementation timeline, and other considerations to ensure a smooth transition.
+The Advisory Committee also advises ITS regarding other matters pertaining to email in general, including email authentication protocols, UVa’s G-Suite platform, or other related email topics, as necessary.